PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

 ```
 pip3 install pyqt5
 pip3 uninstall opencv-python # Uninstall opencv manually as it conflicts with pyqt
-pip3 install opencv-contrib-python-headless # Install the headless version of opencv
+pip3 install opencv-contrib-python-headless==4.2.0.32 # Install the headless version of opencv
 cd ./PPOCRLabel # Change the directory to the PPOCRLabel folder
 python3 PPOCRLabel.py
 ```